GERMAN00VP/ANCOVA/README.md

   ### Output:

 1. **Results**:
-   - A summary dictionary with the ANCOVA parameters and outcomes.
+   - A summary data frame with the ANCOVA parameters and outcomes.
-   - An ANOVA table with p-values for each effect.
+   - An ANCOVA table with p-values for each effect.
    - Post-hoc results (if applicable).

 2. **Plots**: